dereuromark/cakephp-geo/README.md

 And also:
 - GeocodedAddresses Table class for caching of API requests to prevent rate limits and speed up lookups

+## Demo
+See [Sandbox examples](http://sandbox.dereuromark.de/sandbox/geo-examples) for live demos of the GoogleMaps helper and the Geocoder behavior.

 ## Installation & Docs

 - [Documentation](docs/README.md)